-1.2.5 Health and Safety
+1.2.4 Health and Safety

 At Vector, safety is a fundamental value, not merely a priority.
-Vector is committed to a goal of zero harm to people and property.
-Vector has a comprehensive Health, Safety and Environment Management System (HSEMS) which provides a Vector wide system for effectively and consistently managing health, safety and environmental expectations across all of Vector's activities and operations to comply with the Health and Safety in Employment Act 1992.

-In summary, Vector has developed policies to ensure safety and wellbeing of employees, contractors and the public at all Vector work sites and asset locations.
-This is achieved by the following:
+Vector is committed to a goal of zero harm to people, assets and the environment.
+Vector's Health and Safety Policies can be found in Section 8 of this AMP.
+In summary, the policies are developed to ensure safety and wellbeing of its staff, contractors and the public at its work sites and around its assets.

-- Compliance with all relevant health and safety legislation, standards and codes of practice. - Taking all practicable steps to ensure employees and services providers adhere to health and safety policies and procedures. - Established procedures to ensure health and safety policies are followed. - Encouragement of employees and service providers to participate in activities that will improve their health, safety and wellbeing.
+To achieve this Vector will comply with all relevant health and safety legislation, standards and codes of practices; establish procedures to ensure its safety policies are followed; encourage its staff and service providers to participate in activities that will improve their health, safety and wellbeing; and take all practical steps to ensure its field services providers (FSPs) adhere to Vector's health and safety policies and procedures.